datacite/homepage/source/global-access-program.html.md

 ## Resourcing

-To lower the barrier to access PID infrastructure, the program will establish  a Global Access Fund to enable potential members to set up the infrastructure needed and adopt DOI registration services.
-The Global Access Fund will be launched in mid 2023.
+To lower the barrier to access PID infrastructure, the program will establish a <a href="/global-access-fund.html">Global Access Fund</a> to enable potential members to set up the infrastructure needed and adopt DOI registration services.
+The Global Access Fund will be launched in 2023.

 For questions about the GAP, reach out to Gabriela Mejias (gabi.mejias@datacite.org), Program Manager.